In the market to buy the best hardtail you can get your hands on?

 Giant’s 2020 version of the XTC features a frame that has been redesigned to improve the geometry and cut weight.

-This new iteration of the XTC also features lower seat stays, which improve compliance.
+This new iteration of the Giant XTC also features lower seat stays, which improves compliance.
 The fork is a RockShox SID Ultimate Debon Air carbon fork with remote lockout.

 6. Trek Procaliber 9.7